Paddione/ScreenshotOCR/docs/system_architecture.md

 └─────────────────────────────────────────────────────────────────────────────────────┘

 System Status: ✅ FULLY OPERATIONAL
-Issue: ⚠️ Test Configuration Mismatch
+Issue: ✅ DOMAIN CONFIGURATION FIXED

-Problem: Tests configured for 10.0.0.44 but system routes via web.korczewski.de
+Problem: Tests and Windows client configured for 10.0.0.44 but system routes via web.korczewski.de
-Solution: Update test base URL or enable IP routing
+Solution: Updated all configurations to use web.korczewski.de domain
-Impact: 1/7 tests failing, all others passing perfectly
+Impact: All tests and clients now use correct domain configuration

 Architecture Strengths:
 • Microservices design with clear separation